aantonelli94/aantonelli94.github.io/_pages/research.md

  -------------

-### Lay summary
+### What are gravitational waves?

 ------------------

-Gravitational waves (GW) travel unimpeded throughout the Universe.
+Gravitational waves (GWs) travel unimpeded throughout the Universe.
 They are around us all the time, carrying information about the sources that generate them.
-When these sources are very compact and massive (*black holes* and *neutron stars*) the GWs are loud enough to be detected on Earth with dedicated machines.
+When these sources are very compact and massive,  such as **black holes** or **neutron stars**, the waves are loud enough to be detected on Earth with dedicated interferometers.

 The field of GW astronomy has risen to prominence since the first detection of the GWs from a black-hole binary in 2015.
 While we are already basking in the "bright" of hundreds of events, it is expected that future detectors will reveal thousands upon thousands more.
 This ever-increasing dataset is and will continue to be a trove of astrophysical and cosmological information.